 Master of Social Work

 Advance your impact and career with Kentucky State University’s Master of Social Work (MSW), designed for working professionals, recent graduates, and those seeking to lead change in their communities.
 Complete a rigorous, evidence-based curriculum—delivered fully online—with the flexibility to fit your life and schedule.
-Expert faculty guide you through hands-on field placements, advanced practice courses, and two track options focused on Clinical Social Work or Social Justice.
+Expert faculty guide you through hands-on field placements, and advanced practice courses.

 The KSU MSW program meets the urgent demand for culturally competent social workers who are committed to equity, healthcare access, and community empowerment.
 The program is open to students from all academic backgrounds and offers an accelerated Advanced Standing option for those with a recent BSW.

-The program is approved by the Kentucky Council on Postsecondary Education and provides students with two distinct tracks for advanced social work practice:
+The program provides students with two distinct tracks for advanced social work practice:

 Admissions Process & Contact Information